magento/devdocs/src/live-search/product-search.md

 ## Example usage

-The following example uses "Watch" as the search phrase.
+The following example uses "Watch" as the search phrase:

 **Request:**